The Stone Law Firm

 At The Stone Law Firm, we believe that a well informed client

-makes better decisions and can adequately manage the stress of a court case.
+makes better decisions and can better manage the stress of a court case.

 COVID update: nearly every Utah court hearing is being held via WebEx, a web based conferencing platform.
 For written instructions and to watch a video on how to join a WebEx conference, click here.

 The following is a typical progression of a criminal case in Utah:

 Initial Appearance: held within 72 hours (in custody felonies) and 1-2 months (misdemeanors and out of custody felonies) after the filing of the case: an initial appearance is one in which the judge informs the defendant of the crimes for which they have been charged, and inquires into the defendant's intent to hire an attorney, apply for the public defender, or represent themselves.
 The judge will give a defendant time to hire a private attorney if the defendant so desires.
 In addition, issues such as release to pretrial, a review of bail/bail conditions, and pretrial protective orders are addressed at this hearing.

 Discovery Process: not a hearing, but rather a time during which the defense requests discoverable information from the prosecution.
 The defense files a request/motion for discovery at the time the attorney enters his/her appearance.
 Police reports, witness statements, body cam, dash cam, chemical testing and other evidence gets turned over to the defense.
 There is no specific time frame to provide discovery; sometimes complete discovery is provided immediately, sometimes it is provided piecemeal over a an extended period of time.

 Scheduling Conference: typically held 2-4 weeks after Initial Appearance Hearing.
 This type of hearing is held in felony and class A misdemeanors to schedule preliminary hearings.
 The purpose of scheduling conferences is to schedule a preliminary hearing.